stribizhev/runtime-domain-adaptation-tutorial/README.md

 data and the model, set up some tools and preprocess the data.

 ### Downloading the data and the NMT model
-You should download and extract the data.
+You should download MT and data preprocessing models.
+Data is found in `data` folder.
 ```sh
 wget http://TODO.tar.gz
 tar zxvf TODO.tar.gz